huawei-noah/SMARTS/competition/track2/README.md

         .
     ```
 1. Provide the link to the DockerHub image in `track2/submission/explanation.md` file.
-1. After uploading your Docker image to DockerHub, proceed to submitting the entire `track2` folder to Codalab Track2.
+1. After uploading your Docker image, proceed to submit the entire `track2` folder to Codalab Track-2.
-1. During evaluation, the docker image will be pulled and run with the following commands.
+1. During evaluation, the docker image will be pulled and executed as follows.
     ```bash
-    $ docker pull <username/imagename:version>
     $ docker run --rm -it \
-        --gpus=all \
         --volume=<path>/offline_data:/offline_data
-        --volume=<path>/track2/submission:/track2/submission
+        --volume=<path>/output:/output
         <username/imagename:version>
     ```
-1. Training a new RL model should start once the above command is executed.
+1. Training of a new RL model should start once the above command is executed.
 1. New offline data is made available to the container via a mapped volume at `/offline_data` directory.
 1. The `/offline_data` directory contains selected Waymo and NGSIM datasets.
-1. Inside the container, on completion of training,  the trained model should be saved in `/track2/submission` folder such that calling `/track2/submission/policy.py::Policy.act(obs)` with a SMARTS observation returns an action.
+1. Inside the container, on completion of training, the trained model should be saved in `/track2/submission` folder such that calling `/track2/submission/policy.py::Policy.act(obs)` with a multi-agent SMARTS observation returns a multi-agent `TargetPose` action.
-1. The `/track2/submission` folder will be mapped out from the container and then evaluated by the same evaluation script as that of Track-1.
+1. The `/track2/submission` folder will be mapped out from the container and evaluated by the same evaluation script as that of Track-1.
 See evaluation [README.md](../evaluation/README.md).
-1. During development, it is strongly suggested for you to submit your zipped `track2/submission` folder to the Validation Track in Codalab, to verify that the evaluation works without errors.
+1. During development, it is strongly suggested to submit your zipped `track2/submission` folder to the Validation Track in Codalab, to verify that the evaluation works without errors.
-1. Finally, the offline RL training code in `/track2/train` directory will be manually scrutinised.
+1. Finally, the offline training code in `/track2/train` directory will be manually scrutinised.

 ### Submit to Codalab
 + Zip the entire `track2` folder.